 Australia’s ageing Culturally and Linguistically Diverse population

 Australia’s population is culturally diverse.
-According to ABS (2016) data, older Australians speak over 260 different languages, and more than 40% of older CALD adults are not proficient in English.
+According to ABS (2016) data, older Australians speak over 260 different languages, and many older CALD adults are not proficient in English.

 Following specific migration patterns, older CALD populations are growing faster than the older Australian-born, English-speaking population.
 The needs of various CALD communities and individuals within those communities vary considerably.
 The aged care system must be accessible and fair to all.
 For culturally and linguistically appropriate care to be provided, organisations and staff must recognise and respond to individuals of all cultural and linguistic backgrounds.
 There are often challenges faced by older CALD adults in accessing and engaging with services and supports.
 These barriers can be individual, cultural, structural and service related.
 Barriers often include poorer literacy and numeracy, lower health literacy and poor English.
 This can impact their health, well-being and quality of life, and may result in poorer employment, income, life satisfaction, social participation, less opportunity for informed decision making and increased risk of homelessness.